How do you use the word insomma in Italian? What does it mean? How do you pronounce it?

 How are you feeling today? – So and so, I could be better.

-And that’s it, now you know how to use insomma in Italian!
+And that’s the end of our lesson on how to use insomma in Italian!

 Aiuta Lingookies con un 👍!